5 Things to Know About the iOS 12.4.7 Update

 iOS 12.4.7 Update: What’s New

 The iOS 12.4.7 update doesn’t bring any new features to the iPhone and iPad.
-It should include new security patches, but Apple hasn’t outlined them in detail.
+It includes new security patches, but Apple hasn’t outlined them in detail.

 iOS 12.4.7 Jailbreak